publicinnovation/openorg/chapters/1_executive-summary.md

 5. __DEPLOYMENT:__ Deploying solutions through civic and social entrepreneurship.
 6. __STORYTELLING:__ Measuring progress and celebrating success.

-## Our Strategy
+## Strategy

 We believe culture must come before policy, so we have a "culture first" philosophy.
-Rather than forcing behavior changes, we believe it's necessary to create the conditions in which people are motivated to change their behavior.
+Rather than forcing behavior changes by mandate, we believe it's necessary to create the conditions in which people are motivated to change their behavior.

 Innovation is not a methodology, but a mindset.
 To incubate the ideas that will have exponential impact, we must allow for and embrace failure.
 Public Innovation will provide that space where failure can happen quickly and without great expense.
 We will push for iteration upon iteration until success toward a given problem is achieved.

-## Our Timeline
+## Timeline

 Public Innovation's phased approach includes the following goals: